Espresso-Aficionados/website/guides/water.md

 ### Holy Water
 Holy water was my best attempt at a universal kind of water - the project I developed it for was going to have frozen coffees for both filter and espresso, with espresso made on a GS3 with its own reservoir.
 Only Holy water was amazing for filter and we never got the roast dialled right for espresso.

+If aiming for filter, try this water out.
+It works very well.

 ### Melbourne Water
-Melbourne Water worked really well for almost all the roast styles at ALi, but definitely suffered when I used other roasters coffee.
+Melbourne Water worked really well for almost all the roast styles at Ali (a cafe shop), but definitely suffered when I used other roasters coffee.

 ### Hendon Water
-Revised Hendon water is kicking it outta the park for turbos, and the OG still stands up to most espresso styles - but rips way too much out for filter.
+Revised Hendon water is working very well for turbos.
+The original formula still stands up to most espresso styles, but extracts way too much for filter.

 ### Barista Hustle Water #4
 One of the water that started it all from Barista Hustle.
 This water works as a nice general purpose water.

 ### TWW Espresso Inspired
 A copy of the Hardness and Alkalinity of the TWW Espresso Blend using Epsom salt and a buffer.
+It is a cost effective way to copy the TWW espresso profile, while not being an exact copy.

 ### RPavlis
 A recipe meant to help keep the machine from scaling, while also providing enough mineral content to not harm the espresso machine.
+The original recipe uses Potassium Bicarbonate because it is believe that Sodium Bicarbonate (baking soda) will impart some flavors.
+It surprisingly works very well for pulling espresso.
+It tastes a bit weird with longer ratio coffee (like Filter).
+It is perhaps the most forgiving recipe to create, and would work anywhere from 50 KH to 100 KH.
+If you only have a 0.1g scale, probably use this water first.

 ### Fam's 29th and 69th Wave

-If you want a certain amount of total buffering ability per amount of coffee, you need less buffer per volume of filter water than espresso water.
+Based on "holy water" (60 ppm as CaCO3 hardness, 20 ppm as CaCO<sub>3</sub> buffer, short 60/20), which Fam found to be really good for filter, he arrived at 60/90 for espresso.
+The amount of buffer was scaled up from holy water because of the volume of an espresso shot is much less than that of filter.
 Hardness is postulated to be the "extraction power" of the water and is kept the same for both.

-Based on "holy water" (60 ppm as CaCO3 hardness, 20 ppm as CaCO<sub>3</sub> buffer, short 60/20), which Fam found to be really good for filter, he arrived at 60/90 for espresso.

 This can be a bit harsh for high clarity burrs, this can be fixed by reducing the hardness, some people like 20/90 a lot, which is more gentle.